BenSchZA/intro-to-bonding-curves/md-intro.md

 ## Leverage ratio
 > The ratio of market cap. and the underlying reserve collateral.
 * The higher the leverage ratio, the higher the price sensitivity, and the higher the slippage.
+* Inverse of reserve ratio.

+--
+## Invariant
+> A property or relationship that remains constant e.g. reserve ratio.

 --
 ## Liquidity